symmy596/Scipy2025_workshop/README.md

 There are a number of datasets required for these tutorials.
 These will need to all be downloaded prior to the tutorial and placed in the resources folder.

+## Data

+Downsampled data that will allow you to complete the tutorial can be found in the resources/data directory.
+These were generated from the datasets listed below.
+With a sufficiently powerful laptop you will be able to use these datasets to generate more detailed versions of the maps that we will make in this tutorial.
+However for ease and simplicity, please feel free to use the downsampled data in the repo.

 #### Tutorial 1 Vector Data